nunobrum/spicelib/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 0.8
+  * Important Bugfix on the LTComplex class.
+  * Fixes and enhancing the analysis toolkit.
 * Version 0.7
   * Setting the default verbose to False.
   * Implementing the Sensitivity Analysis.